0800 2465119

 Lump Sum Lifetime Mortgage

-Lifetime mortgages allow homeowners to remortgage and release equity from their property in order to fund a second home purchase.
-This type of mortgage is designed for individuals aged 55 and over who own their primary residence and are looking to access additional funds.
+Lifetime mortgages allow you to remortgage and release equity from your home in order to fund a second home purchase.

 Drawdown Lifetime Mortgage: Take What You Need, When You Need It